raymondpoling/rerun-tv/README.md

 - GET /
   Returns a list of all playlist names in the database, and how many items are in the playlist.
+  * {"status": "ok", "playlists":[{"name":"playlist1","length":27},...]
-  * [{"name":"playlist1","length":27},...] respresents a successful response and all items.
+  respresents a successful response and all items.
 - POST /:name
   With a JSON body in the format of {"playlist":["item1","item2",...]}
   will create a new playlist with the given :name, and the listed items (catalog